Matias del CampoAssociate Professor of Architecture (Tenure Track)

-The practice’s work was featured at the 2012 Venice Architecture Biennale, at ArchiLab 2013 at the FRAC Centre, Orléans, France, the 2008 and 2010 Architecture Biennale in Beijing, and in the 2011 solo show ‘Formations’ at the Museum of Applied Arts (MAK) in Vienna.
-In 2017 their work was shown in a solo exhibition at the Fab Union Gallery in Shanghai China.
-Most recently Matias del Campo was awarded the Accelerate@CERN fellowship, served as Technical Chair of the ACADIA Conference and guest edited an edition of AD, Architectural Design published by Wiley in London, UK.
-His newest book “Sublime Bodies”, published by Tongji Press in Shanghai, was launched on March 22nd 2017.
+SPAN’s work was featured at Venice Biennale in 2012; at ArchiLab 2013 in Orléans, France; at Architecture Biennale in Beijing in 2008 and 2010; and in the solo show, “Formations,” at the Museum of Applied Arts (MAK) in Vienna in 2011.
+In 2017, SPAN’s work was shown in a solo exhibition at the Fab Union Gallery in Shanghai.
+Most recently, del Campo was awarded the Accelerate@CERN Fellowship, served as technical chair of the ACADIA Conference, and guest-edited an issue of Architectural Design.
+His latest book, Sublime Bodies (Tongji Press: Shanghai), was published in March in 2017.

 He earned his Master of Architecture from the University of Applied Arts Vienna and his PhD from the Royal Melbourne Institute of Technology.